dgraziotin/osx-docker-mysql/README.md

 #osx-docker-mysql, a.k.a dgraziotin/mysql
+As of [Docker for Mac v1.12.0](https://docs.docker.com/engine/installation/mac/), there is no need for using my Docker images anymore.
+Thanks for the support!

     Out-of-the-box MySQL Docker image that *just works* on Mac OS X.
     Including write support for mounted volumes (MySQL).